sleeyax/electron-asar-encrypt-demo/README.md

 }
 ```

-In this `node_modules` way , it is OK to put it `node_modules.asar` into `resources` a folder and at the same level.`app.asar`
+It's OK to make `node_modules` into `node_modules.asar` and put it in the resources folder at the same level as `app.asar`.

-Remember to unpack `*.node` native modules.
+Be careful and remember to unpack `*.node` native modules.

-## Summarize
+## Summary

-Encryption is performed during packaging, decryption is performed at runtime, and the decryption logic is placed in C++, and it must be loaded first.
+Do encryption at package time, decryption at runtime, decryption logic in C++, and must be the first to load.

-Last key, not in preloaded code `console.log`, don't forget to turn off `devTools` and `nodeIntegration`:
+The last key, don't `console.log` in the preloaded code, and don't forget to turn off devTools and turn on `nodeIntegration` in the production environment.

 ``` js
 new BrowserWindow({